 Dr. Addy has presented internationally on a variety of subjects related to spirituality and transpersonal states, psychedelic science, and research methodology.
 Participants consistently regarded his talks as informative, accessible, and humorous.
 He has written numerous scientific articles, book chapters, and popular press articles on typical and atypical psychedelics, substance abuse, and spirituality.

-Financial: Dr. Peter Addy maintains a private practice.
+Financial: Dr. Peter Addy maintains a private practice and has an employment relationship with the Synaptic Training Institute.
 He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

 Non-financial: Dr. Peter Addy has no relevant non-financial relationships.